Archive 7 Types of Cyberstalking Parents Need to Know About

 Online Safety Habits

-Online safety habits like keeping their password private, and changing it frequently are important things parents have to teach their teens.
-Even in instances where teens trust each other, it’s never sure whether the shared information will stay private after a disagreement or a breakup.
+Online safety habits, like keeping their password private and changing it frequently, are important things parents have to teach their teens.
+Even in instances where teens trust each other, it’s never certain that the shared information will stay private after a disagreement or a breakup.

 As an extra protection, you might want to consider anti-spyware software.
 This software detects malicious software on your teen’s device and can help you get rid of it.
 If spyware has already infected their device, a factory reset has to be done.
 To prevent all their data from being lost, it is sensible to make a backup.